ngneat/spectator/README.md

 expect('div').toHaveDescendantWithText({selector: '.child', text: 'text'});
 ```

+Please notice that due to restrictions within Jest (not applying actual layout logic in virtual DOM), certain matchers may result in false positives.

 ## Schematics
 Generate component, service, and directive with Spectator spec templates with Angular Cli: (when using it as default)